Aga Khan Museum is the only museum

 The metal work is amazing too.
 Look at this intricate alms bowl, used by religious men (sufis) begging for alms.
 It dates back to the 16th century.

-There’s a fancy restaurant right inside the doors of the museum.
+There’s a restaurant right inside the doors of the museum.
 There’s also a more casual and less expensive snack bar deeper inside.

 It’s definitely a bit more upscale than your usual cafeteria-style snack bars